alexandrabschwartz/code-sparse-solver/README.md

 ## setupSPARSE_missingData

 This function takes a nonlinear optimization problem with a sparsity term in the objective function as input.
 It checks thee problem data for completeness and inserts missing data -- if possible -- using default values.
-E.g. if you did not specify box constraints on the variable it inserts -inf/inf as lower/upper bounds.
+E.g. if you did not specify box constraints on the variable, it inserts -inf/inf as lower/upper bounds.

 ## setupSPARSE_defaultOptions